 The color of the PCB may vary from the pictures on this page.
 The instructions below refer to the top and bottom of the PCB, here is how to tell which side is the top and which is the bottom:

-- TOP - mostly blank, has labels for the TFT display and switches.
+- TOP - mostly blank, has labels for the TFT display, function switches, and three resistors.

 - BOTTOM - numerous labels, has copyright and website information.